lsamec/myProjects/README.md

 So, we guess the information value on the line between the dots and that can be called interpolation.
 Only case when word extrapolation might be used is when we have only one dot and try to assume the information value around it.
 I claim that this case will never appear in real world.
 We always try to find more than one piece of information.
-Extrapolation cound be used when we are talking about deduction.
+Word extrapolation could be used when we are talking about deduction.
-We could say that when we are deducing something we are moving away from the dot of information.
+We could say that when we are deducing something, we are moving away from the dot of information.
 When there are at least two dots, information is always interfering and therefore I claim that interpolation is proper word for assuming information value in that case.